sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

    This overrides the **Complete Flip Rule**)
  * Lose a Stamina point

+Wound cards can be used to represent different fictional aspects.
+They usually represent literal wounds, but may also be used for the effects of disease, poison, or other effects inflicted by monsters or the environment.

 Note: some moves instruct you to match Chinese Zodiac symbols on the corners of cards.
 Wound cards' corners have the "goat" symbol which does not match any symbol.